Multisport race: Standard multisport events

 The world of multisport competitions has grown from the older and more traditional triathlon and duathlon competitions, and today includes a large number of variations.
 There is quite a bit of variation in the naming of these events; the more common and most standardized names are listed here.

 Adventure racing includes races which comprise a number of different stages of different types.
 In many adventure races, the competitors do not know some or all of the stages before the race, and must handle unexpected challenges.
 A team normally consists of 4 people, with at least 1 female.
 All team members must stay together at all times.

 Related events

 Biathlon, which consists of alternating stages of cross-country skiing and shooting, is often confused with duathlon because of the similarity in names.
 Some consider biathlon to be a form of multisport event, while others exclude it from the category because the athlete's score includes shooting accuracy in addition to total race time.

 Coast to Coast is a multisport race held in New Zealand's South Island.
 Starting at Kumara Beach on the Tasman Sea and finishing at Sumner Beach on the Pacific Ocean, the 243 km race involves a 3 km run, a 55 km cycle, a 33 km mountain run, a 15 km cycle, a 67 km kayak, and a 70 km cycle.
-The Longest Day is considered the World Champion for this type of non-standard multisport race.

 There are also three military multisports, mainly participated in by militaries at the World Military Games and world championships: aeronautical pentathlon, military pentathlon, and naval pentathlon.